Keamo25/MyTransporter/replit.md

 ## Recent Changes

+**Enhanced Registration System (July 26, 2025)**
+- Replaced single "Get Started" button with separate "Register as Driver" and "Register as Client" buttons on landing page
+- Updated registration page to automatically detect URL parameters and pre-select user role
+- Removed account type selection when users arrive from specific registration buttons
+- Added visual confirmation of selected account type with role-specific icons and descriptions
+- Enhanced user experience by streamlining the registration flow for targeted user types

 **Mobile-Ready Application Implementation (July 26, 2025)**
 - Implemented comprehensive mobile responsiveness across all pages and components
 - Optimized navigation bars with responsive sizing and hidden elements on smaller screens